Castles, coastlines, and a restaurant in a treehouse. Read on to discover why you should take a short break in Northumberland!

 The Northumberland Coast

-Conscious of time, we reluctantly left the secluded Sugar Sands and drove the half hour or so to our final destination: Bamburgh Beach.
+Conscious of time, we reluctantly left the secluded Sugar Sands and drove the half-hour or so to the final destination of our short break in Northumberland: Bamburgh Beach.

 Until Next Time…